Biology

 BIO 268 Marine Ecology (3 Credits)

 The oceans cover over 75 percent of the Earth and are home to enormous biodiversity.
 Marine Ecology explores a variety of coastal and oceanic systems, focusing on natural and human-induced factors that affect biodiversity and the ecological balance in marine habitats.
-Using case studies, we study some successful conservation and management strategies, including Marine Protected Areas.
+Using case studies, the class studies some successful conservation and management strategies, including Marine Protected Areas.
 This course uses a variety of readings, group activities and short writing assignments to develop vital skills such as effective oral, graphical and written communication; critical thinking; and problem solving.
 Enrollment limited to 24.
 Corequisite: BIO 269. {N}

 Fall